 Recommendations

-Community based approach applied by the four UNDP Projects has proved that community members can be effectively mobilised to participate and support local development.
-This is a tremendous asset to build on and the following opportunities should be capitalized.
+Community based approach applied by the four UNDP Projects has proved that community members and local authorities can be effectively mobilised for participatory governance and local sustainable development.
+Support structures such as COs, LDFs/MSDCs, community resource centres, co-ordination councils are valuable assets to build on and, therefore, following opportunities should be capitalized to further promote the approach:

 Recommendations for UNDP:

-Methodology of community based development approach has introduced efficient working mechanisms; however they have to be further ensured through appropriate intervention and their effective placement.
+Methodology of community based development approach has introduced efficient working mechanisms.
+It should be promoted widely through media outlets, lobby and advocacy. ; however they have to be further ensured through appropriate intervention and their effective placement.

-It is worth ensuring that created community organizations are further built so that they can make independent decisions and maintain their status of an equal partner of local authorities.
+Capacity of the created community organizations should be further developed so that they can make independent decisions and maintain their status of an equal partner of local authorities.

-Created Rayon community resource centres possess great potential for becoming powerful structures for support, informing, implementation of community based development initiatives and dissemination of experience.
-Further technical support and capacity building of RCRC coordinators will boost their potential in assisting local communities.
+Created rayon community resource centres possess great potential for becoming powerful structures for supporting, informing, implementation of community based development initiatives and dissemination of experience.
+Capacity of these RCRCs and the involved personnel should be further built through appropriate technical and capacity building supports so as to and personnel boost their potential.

-Support of UNDP is needed for creation of a functional network of resource centres to enable sharing of experience and best practices.
+Support is needed for creation of a functional network of resource centres to enable sharing of experience and best practices.

 It is necessary to consolidate and disseminate among communities and RCRCs the information about innovative technologies, especially on new energy saving technologies and alternative energy sources.

-The role of private sector in local processes is yet underestimated.
-Cooperation with local business is to be strengthened the so as to develop positive attitude towards the idea of support to the self-help initiatives of local communities.
+The role of private sector in local development processes is yet underestimated.
+Cooperation with local businesses ought to be strengthened in order to exploit their potentials towards self-help initiatives of local communities.

 Incorporating the knowledge and experience on community based development into teaching curriculum of academic institutions is recommended as a step towards sustained capacity building in the area of community based development.